 The browser is a wondrous thing.
 We give it JS, HTML and CSS – and they are translated into visual wonders.
 It does it by running the same rendering cycle again and again.
 Sometimes, something in the cycle can go wrong.
 Layout reflow is one of those things.

 I wrote about the Critical Rendering Path (CRP) in a former article.
-Here’s an egghead video that shows it in the browser.
 In a nutshell, the regular flow of the code in the browser is this:

 A reflow looks more like this: